bitcoin-unlimited/BUwiki/identity__protocol.md

 **social media**: Social media information
   + Social media information is specified as a string of service:handle, e.g. "twitter:janeDoe, keybase:janieD".
 Ignore whitespace around the comma or colon.

+#### Server response to a login attempt

+Error codes are as specified in the "get" login attempt.

 # Crypto-identity App Operation